rasult22/vue-reactivity-troubles/README.md

       this.arr[1] += 1; // Primitive assign

       // Solving approach:
       // 1.
-Use this.$set  -  only for a spicific index
+Use "this.$set" - only for a spicific index
       // this.$set(this.arr, 0, this.arr[0]);

       // 2.
 Reassign a copy of itself  (It'll make everying inside an array reactive again)